- Chair of the Committee on Agriculture

 - Economic Development

 - Co-Chair of the New York Legislative Aviation Caucus

-- President of the New York Conference of Italian-American State Legislators
+- Past-President of the New York Conference of Italian-American State Legislators

 About Donna Lupardo

 Originally from Staten Island, Donna is a graduate of Wagner College.
-She moved to the Southern Tier region in 1976 to attend graduate school at the State University of New York at Binghamton where she received a Masters degree in Philosophy.
-She stayed on as a lecturer in the School of Education & Human Development for ten years before dedicating herself to community mental health education and public service.
+She moved to the Southern Tier in 1976 to attend graduate school at SUNY Binghamton where she received a Master’s degree.
+She stayed on as a Lecturer in the School of Education & Human Development for ten years before dedicating herself to community mental health education and public service.

 She served on the Broome County Legislature from 1999 to 2000 and is the first woman to represent Broome County in the State Legislature.
-Donna lives in Endwell with her husband Scott J. Peters, a Syracuse University Professor in the Cultural Foundations of Education department in the School of Education and Co-Director of Imagining America: Artists and Scholars in Public Life.
+Donna lives in Endwell with her husband Scott J. Peters, a Professor in the Department of Global Development for the College of Agriculture and Life Sciences at Cornell University.